lancelot1337/Quotes-Scraper/README.md

 # Quotes-Scraper
-This is a spider which scrapes for quotes, author and the tags.
+A spider which scrapes for quotes, author and the tags.